The Best Roasted Cornish Game Hens Recipe – delicious tender juicy cornish game hens packed with flavor.

 - Rub chickens with 1 tablespoon of butter.

-- Lightly season chickens with salt, pepper, and herbs.
+- Lightly season chickens with salt, pepper, and the minced herbs.

-- Place 1 lemon wedge, 4 garlic cloves, and 1 sprig rosemary in cavity of each hen.
+- Place slices from 1 lemon, 4 garlic cloves, and the whole herbs in cavity of each hen.

 - Reduce oven temperature to 350F.